How to Connect Elementor Forms to Google Sheets

 Save the form

 Open your WordPress dashboard and go to Pages.
-Select an existing page from your list if you want to edit it and insert your form, or press Add New to create a new page.
+Select an existing page to edit, or press Add New to build one from scratch.

 Add Contact Us page for Elementor contact form